rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/rkhunter.md

 ## Conclusion

-`rkhunter` is one part of a hardened server strategy that can help in monitoring the file system and reporting any issues to the administrator.
+`rkhunter` is one part of a hardened server strategy that can help monitor the file system and report any issues to the administrator.
 It is perhaps one of the easiest hardening tools to install, configure, and run.